 BLOG / THE PINE SEED BUG - FRIGHTFUL YET HARMLESS

-Categories: Common Pests, Cottage Services, Country Services, Urban Services, Pine Seed Bugs, Infestations
+Categories: Common Pests, Cottage Services, Country Services, Residential and Urban Services, Pine Seed Bugs, Infestations

 If you have a home in Ontario, you’ve probably seen a pine seed bug.
 You may have seen these bugs basking in the sunlight on your windows, sucking the sap from pine and Douglas-Fir trees or flying outside about.
 You may have also heard them buzzing.
 If you’ve dealt with these bugs, you may also know that they release a distinct odour if squished or if threatened.
 This is why they have been nicknamed ‘stink bug’ by some, but their official name is the pine seed bug or western conifer seed bug.